authorkipps/100-days-of-code/log.md

 **Thoughts**: Want to faster my speed but slowly is better.
 Must be thinking about it.
 Be fine!

 **Link to work:** [CatPhotoApps]

+### Day 2: January 04, 2018

+**Today's Progress**: Learn conts Bootstrap and Jquery.

+**Thoughts**: Feel tired at start, but the time goes on, I feel fine.
+Little feel to move faster.
+Be fine!.
+I think about remake my website JP on codepen by using all of thing I learn.
+Be fun!

+**Link to work:** [FreeCodeCamp]